unkyulee/micro-journal/micro-journal-rev-4-revamp/story.md

 ## Closing Thoughts

 Building Rev.4.Revamp wasn't just about solving a keyboard problem.
-It was about the satisfaction of shaping an idea with my own hands, watching it move from sketch to CAD to 3d printed results and circuits, then finally hearing the click of the keys under my fingers.
-There's a kind of quiet joy in holding something that exists only because you decided to make it real.
+It was about bringing an idea to life with my own hands.
+From sketches on Fusion 360 to 3D-printed parts, circuits, and finally the satisfying click of the keys under my fingers, every step felt alive with possibility.
+There's a quiet joy in holding something that exists only because you decided to make it real.

-That's what I love most about projects like this.
-They're not perfect, they're not polished products off a shelf.
-They're alive with the small decisions, compromises, and experiments that happen along the way.
-Every revision tells a story, not just of the device, but of the process of making.
+Projects like this aren't perfect products off a shelf.
+They're full of small decisions, compromises, and experiments that tell a story not just of the device, but of the process itself.
+Every revision carries a bit of that curiosity and playfulness, a trace of the person who built it.

-I hope some of that passion comes through here.
-And more than that, I hope it sparks something in you too.
-If the idea of capturing your thoughts on a little machine you built yourself sounds exciting, dive in.
-All the build guides and documentation are there to help.
-You might just surprise yourself with what you can create.
-The joy that comes with it.
+I hope some of that joy comes through here.
+More than that, I hope it sparks something in you.
+If the idea of capturing your thoughts on a tiny machine you built yourself excites you, dive in.
+Follow the guides, tinker with the design, customize it, and see what you can create.
+The best part of making isn't just the finished object.
+It's discovering that you were capable of it all along.

 Un Kyu Lee